learn-co-curriculum/dsc-linalg-dot-product-properties-lab/README.md

 ## Summary

-So now we have seen enough matrix algebra to help us solve a problem of linear equations as we saw earlier in this section.
-We shall see how to do this next.
+You've seen enough matrix algebra by now to solve a problem of linear equations as you saw earlier.
+You'll now see how to do this next.